tjmahr/adventofcode20/README.md

     (rotation matrix).
 -   13a/b *Find bus arrival times:* Math (Chinese remainder theorem).
 -   14a/b *Masking bits* Math (binary).
+-   15a/b *Keeping track of previous operations* Book-keeping.
+    Performance tricks.

 By “book-keeping”, I mean basic programming where I keep track of some changing state like a position in a vector.